Free Tool & Chrome Extension

 Yes.
 Privy is a free Chrome extension that runs this profit calculation automatically on every eBay listing you visit — no copy-pasting required.
 It also shows sales data (how many sell per month), competition level, and a buy/pass recommendation.
 Use the free web calculator on this page for one-off checks, or install the Privy Chrome extension to get instant profit figures as you browse.

-Install the Privy Extension Free20 free lookups • 7-day trial • No card required
+20 free lookups • 7-day trial • No card required